particledatagroup/hep-resources/README.md

 ## Social Media

-Many particle physics institutions and collaborations have a presence on social media, with Facebook, Twitter, and Instagram as particularly popular.
+Many particle physics institutions and collaborations have a presence on social media, with Facebook, X (Twitter), and Instagram as particularly popular.
 These resources are typically  used to communicate with the general public, but some of the highlighting of results and communications target physicists as an audience.

-List of Experiments that have noted their Twitter accounts on INSPIRE can be found here:  https://inspirehep.net/experiments?sort=mostrecent&size=25&page=1&q=urls.description%3ATWITTER
+List of Experiments that have noted their X (Twitter) accounts on INSPIRE can be found here:  https://inspirehep.net/experiments?sort=mostrecent&size=25&page=1&q=urls.description%3ATWITTER

-List of Institutions that have noted their Twitter accounts on INSPIRE can be found here:  https://inspirehep.net/institutions?sort=mostrecent&size=25&page=1&q=urls.description%3ATWITTER
+List of Institutions that have noted their X (Twitter) accounts on INSPIRE can be found here:  https://inspirehep.net/institutions?sort=mostrecent&size=25&page=1&q=urls.description%3ATWITTER

 List of physicists on podcasts, Mastodon and Bluesky at TrueSciPhi: <https://truesciphi.org/home_sci.html#pmapod>